The 2024 Global Elections Super-Cycle

 View sourceFemale heads of state or government

 There are now more female heads of state than there were at the start of the year.
 Only six countries with elections this year were led by women before going to the polls.
-Over the year, this number rose to seven with the election of President Claudia Sheinbaum in Mexico, President Halla Tómasdóttir in Iceland, and President Gordana Siljanovska-Davkova in North Macedonia.
+Over the year, the number of female heads of state or government rose to nine with the election of President Claudia Sheinbaum in Mexico, President Halla Tómasdóttir in Iceland, and President Gordana Siljanovska-Davkova in North Macedonia.
 There are no executives identifying as non-binary in 2024.
 The United States glass ceiling remains unbroken, with Vice President Kamala Harris becoming the second woman to lose a presidential election to Donald Trump.

 Alongside women, young people are underrepresented in political institutions in most regions of the world.
 Heads of state and government are generally older than the average voter, and the gap between the age of the electorate and their representatives is often wide.
 Despite many opportunities for change in 2024, the average age of elected executives did not change much.